getgrav/grav-learn/pages/02.content/10.routing/docs.md

 !!
 All redirect rules apply on the slug-path beginning after the language part (if you use multi-language pages)

+!!!!
+You must escape certain characters in any routes that you want to match.
+This is especially important to know if you are migrating an old site that used links containing legacy file extensions (e.g. `.php`) or URL parameters (`?foo=bar`).
+In these examples, the period and question mark **must be escaped** like `/index\.php\?foo=bar: '/new/location'`.

 ### Route Aliases